dyyyl/dots/README.md

 - Please backup your current configuration files (wherever they might live).
 - Clone this repo into your config directory.
+- Keep your arms and legs inside the compartment at all times.
 - Be safe and have fun.

 ## HI-TECH